 To make it a full meal, you could add your favorite protein of choice!

-How to make broccoli stir fry
+How to make broccoli with garlic sauce

 First, mince up your garlic with a knife or garlic mincer and measure out 1/3 of a cup.